syncthing/docs/users/tuning.rst

     Use these if they are required for your use case, but keep in mind they have a fairly high performance cost.

+For devices, consider the following:

+- :opt:`numConnections`
+    Set at or above the number of CPU cores available.
+This allows maximum concurrency for TLS connections and may improve performance.

 Other things:

 - ``GOMEMLIMIT`` and ``GOGC``: These environment variables can be used to